beginner46/beginner46.github.io/index.md

 @@col-12,col-lg-8

 \begin{biography}{resume="/null"}
   I am an undergraduate student at [IISER Bhopal](https://iiserb.ac.in) majoring in Electrical Engineering and Computer Science.
 My academic interests lie at the intersection of _Physics_ and _Computer Science_.
-I spend most of my time learning about tools and techniques in these domains and hope to work on developing some myself in the future.
+I spend most of my time learning tools and techniques in these domains in order to work on problems that interest me.

   Right now I am focused on learning and using computational techniques to study problems in statistical physics.
 Along these lines I have been involved in work on:
   - Monte-Carlo algorithms for studying the properties of classical spin systems.
   - Application of classical spin systems to other problems due to their shared symmetries.
   - Open source development of a molecular dynamics library in Julia: [Molly.jl](https://github.com/JuliaMolSim/Molly.jl)

+Apart from my academic life, my personal life consists of enjoying music, books, anime and company of good people.
 \end{biography}

 \shortcv{